wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 - Alert B condition: `ts(mem.available) > 10 and ts(cpu.loadavg.1m) > 5`
 - Alert C condition: `ts(cpu.loadavg.1m) > 5`

-If you decide to change the thresholds on any of the conditions in alert B or C, you will have to manually propagate those changes to alerts A and B.
+If you decide to change the thresholds on any of the conditions in alert B or C, you will have to manually copy those changes to alerts A and B.

 With alert metrics you can rewrite those conditions as follows:

-- Alert A condition: `ts(processes.blocked) > 2 and ts(~alert.summary.*.WARN.seriesFiring, alertName="B")`
+- Alert A condition: `ts(processes.blocked) > 2 and last(ts(~alert.summary.*.WARN.seriesFiring, alertName="B"))`
-- Alert B condition: `ts(mem.available) > 10 and ts(~alert.summary.*.WARN.seriesFiring, alertName="C")`
+- Alert B condition: `ts(mem.available) > 10 and last(ts(~alert.summary.*.WARN.seriesFiring, alertName="C"))`
 - Alert C condition: `ts(cpu.loadavg.1m) > 5`

 If you decide to change the thresholds for any of the conditions in alerts B or C, the change is automatically propagated to alerts A and B because A and B depend on whether those alerts fire, not on the specific value of the thresholds for the metrics in alerts B and C.

+### Use Case Example 2

+Suppose you want to write an alert, alert A, that only fires when alert B has more than 5 sources firing.

+- Alert A condition: `last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`

+Suppose you want to write an alert, alert A, that only fires when alert B has more than 5 sources firing AND the metric, "mem.available" is less than 2.

+- Alert A condition: `ts(mem.available) < 2 and last(ts(~alert.summary.*.sourcesFiring, alertName="B")) > 5`

 ### Alert Metric Source Field